Beilis affair: Kozachenko's testimony

-Yushchinsky Murder Case.
-Chaplinsky's Letter to Kyiv Governor Alexey Girs, November 2, 1911.
+Chaplinsky's letter to Kiev governor Aleksey Girs, November 2, 1911.

-Conclusion of the Same Letter, with a Handwritten Note on Krasovsky's Removal from Duty.
+Conclusion of the same letter, with a handwritten note on Krasovsky's removal from duty.

 In November 1911, the (actual) investigation made significant progress: Malitskaya gave testimony.
 Her testimony outweighed the dubious evidence against Beilis.
 However, immediately after, on November 23, Ivan Kozachenko made a statement, becoming the third piece of evidence.

-One of Beilis's cellmates, Ivan Kozachenko, a police collaborator, gained his trust.
+One of Beilis' cellmates, Ivan Kozachenko, a police collaborator, gained his trust.
 Upon release, Kozachenko received a note from Beilis to his wife, in which the prosecution highlighted the request to give Kozachenko money (Beilis explained it was for a small reward) and the phrase: "Tell him who else is falsely testifying against me".
-Kozachenko handed the note to the prison warden and claimed Beilis had tasked him with poisoning two witnesses: "the lamplighter", i.e., Shakhovsky, and "the Frog," a nickname for shoemaker Nakonechny, who consistently testified in Beilis's favor and exposed Shakhovsky as a false witness.
-The money for the poisoning was allegedly to come from Beilis's wife, with expenses covered by "the entire Jewish nation"; the strychnine was to be obtained from the Jewish hospital.
+Kozachenko handed the note to the prison warden and claimed Beilis had tasked him with poisoning two witnesses: "the lamplighter", i.e., Shakhovsky, and "the Frog," a nickname for shoemaker Nakonechny, who consistently testified in Beilis' favor and exposed Shakhovsky as a false witness.
+The money for the poisoning was allegedly to come from Beilis' wife, with expenses covered by "the entire Jewish nation"; the strychnine was to be obtained from the Jewish hospital.